Burnham and surrounding villages

 The village of Burnham lies west of Slough, close to Junction 7 of the M4 and has good access to the M25 and M40.
 Transport links are excellent with mainline railway stations at Burnham and Taplow, connecting to London Paddington in 35 minutes and also to Maidenhead, Slough and Reading.
-The proposed Crossrail route is expected to provide a link to the City in 48 minutes.
+The forthcoming Crossrail route is expected to provide a link to the City in 48 minutes.

 Burnham’s schools include Dropmore Infant School, Lent Rise Combined School, and Caldicott Prep School while Burnham is also within catchment for the selective Burnham Grammar School.

 The village dates back to Roman times and the high street is lined with buildings from the 16th and 17th centuries.
 Within the village are Burnham Abbey, a 13th century church and the grade I listed Huntscombe Manor.
 Property in the village ranges from period and victorian properties to contemporary houses.

 Local leisure facilities include an archery range, a gym, clubs for cricket, football and tennis and Burnham Beeches Golf Club.
 Further outdoor open spaces and parks include Hitcham Park and Cherry Orchard Nature Park with Burnham Beeches, a 375 acre nature reserve a real treat for walking and outdoor pursuits.